Sign your payments requests

 Idempotency-Key

 you must also send exactly the same value in the request. - Ensure that the body passed to the signing library matches the body sent with the request exactly, byte for byte.
 It must not be formatted differently or have fields in a different order.
-Ensure the request body has no trailing newlines if it was not signed that way.

 5. Test your request signing